tardate/blog.tardate.com/_posts/2018-12-18-leap440-logging-data-with-adafruit-io.md

 It didn't need to be particularly accurate, but I did want to get a fairly continuous log at least every 5 minutes or so.
 Sounds like a perfect case for some Arduino-powered data logging!

-I could just capture some data locally to an SD card, but sending the data to the "cloud" is much more appealing, as it means I can access and do some analysis at any time without needing to be local to the device.
+I could just capture some data locally to an SD card, but sending the data to the cloud is much more appealing, as it means I can access and do some analysis at any time without needing to be local to the device.

-There are many established and roll-your-own solutions for this problem, but I've taken this as an opportunity to experiment with [Adafruit IO](https://learn.adafruit.com/welcome-to-adafruit-io):
+There are many established and roll-your-own solutions for this problem, but I've taken this as an opportunity to experiment in particular with [Adafruit IO](https://learn.adafruit.com/welcome-to-adafruit-io):

 * collect measurements to a feed
 * create a simple dashboard